GermanPearls/time-tracker/readme.txt

 Improvement: Updated project listing to display projects with statuses not in predefined list as 'other' status
 Improvement: Misc code cleanup
 Fix: Removed deprecated php input filter
+Fix: Update database to null if empty string passed

 = 3.0.12 =
 Fix: Fix fatal activation error related to admin notice looking for option before it was set